OSHA Paint Storage Regulations & Guidelines

 Why is Paint Storage Regulated?

 Environmental contamination and pollution can also occur if paints are not properly stored in a steel-welded storage locker that is outfitted with an innovative spill sump containment system.
-Regardless of use or composition, OSHA requires fire-rated protection for large quantities of oil-based and water-based paints that fall within a flashpoint of 73 F to 140 degrees F. Failure to abide by OSHA paint storage regulations can subject your company to insurmountable civil penalties and a negative reputation that can forever tarnish a business’s legacy.
+Regardless of use or composition, OSHA requires fire-rated protection for large quantities of oil-based, water-based paints, and solvents that fall within a flashpoint of 73 F to 140 degrees F. Failure to abide by OSHA paint storage regulations can subject your company to insurmountable civil penalties and a negative reputation that can forever tarnish a business’s legacy.

 Proper paint storage and OSHA compliance help manage safe storage and handling of paints and chemicals components found in paints like: